 With this low-band, paired with more mmWave spectrum scattered in key areas, along with the mid-band from Sprint if the merger goes through, T-Mobile is well positioned in the 5G race.

 Merger with Sprint

 If T-Mobile’s merger with Sprint succeeds, expect to see the New T-Mobile’s 5G network deploy at lightning speed.
 While T-Mobile has been busy at work creating a massive low-band network, Sprint’s mid-band coverage will offer slightly faster speeds with lower latency.
 With the two networks working together, customers should see more robust coverage across the country, especially in rural areas.

 According to a prospectus filed with the Securities and Exchange Commission, the merger could result in the so-called “New T-Mobile” having a 5G capacity three times the size of what the two companies have today.

 “By 2024, the New T-Mobile network will have approximately double the total capacity and triple the total 5G capacity of T-Mobile and Sprint combined, with 5G speeds four to six times what they could achieve on their own,” T-Mobile said in the filing.

 Thankfully, T-Mobile is vowing not to raise prices as a result of the merger.
 T-Mobile CEO John Legere has said that if the Federal Communications Commission (FCC) approves the merger, it’ll take price hikes off the table for three years.
-Of course, that’s not necessarily great news.
-Previously, T-Mobile claimed that the merger could result in prices being lowered.
+It should be noted that previously, T-Mobile claimed the merger could result in prices being lowered.

 Once the merger goes through, T-Mobile will be much better positioned to take on the likes of Verizon and AT&T but we’ll have to wait and see if it makes for faster 5G deployment.